Shryne/jeometry/README.md

 * `PerpLine`: builds a line that is perpendicular to a line -passed in the constructor- (and optionally passing by a point -passed in the constructor-)
 * `LineIntersectPoint`: builds the point formed by the intersection of the two lines passed in the constructor
 * `DblCircle`: builds a circle with the passed point as its center and the passed `double` as its radius (note here that the prefix `Dbl` is to indicate that the passed radius is a `double`, more details will be given hereafter about that)
+* `Shape`: builds a renderable with a style
+* `DefaultStyle`: builds a default style, with the capability of overriding the filling style, or the stroking style
+* `FixedStroke`: builds a stroking style with a color, a pattern and a width
+* `FixedColorFill`: builds a filling style with the passed color

 jeometry offers many classes to build geometric shapes for which you can check the javadoc to know how and what each class is for:
 * [Points](https://github.com/HDouss/jeometry/tree/master/jeometry-api/src/main/java/com/jeometry/twod/point)